Shed in the Spotlight – Nairn Men’s Shed

 The ‘Meet Bob’ animation, available to view on the SMSA You Tube channel, is the latest in a series of animations from the Association designed to raise awareness of men’s health matters and all Men’s Sheds have to offer.
 In late 2022, the SMSA launched ‘The Three Amigos’ which focuses in on men’s sex lives and toilet habits to draw attention to possible health issues men can experience like the changes in the hidden ‘third nut’, the prostate gland.
 Whilst, the ‘Guitar Mike’ film promoted that men do open up and talk about health matters in Sheds which can be life-saving.

-PLEASE SHARE THESE AWARENESS-RAISING ANIMATIONS WIDELY WITH YOUR NETWORKS.
+PLEASE SHARE WIDELY WITH YOUR NETWORKS.

 Scottish Men’s Sheds Association appoints new board member